osmlab/to-fix/README.md

 ##to-fix

-Collecting OSM QA data; so you can do stuff with it.
+Collecting OSM QA data and doing stuff with it.

 ####Notes
 - KeepRight includes lots of useful data but doesn't include geometry of the